syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Selection.md

 ![](Selection_images/Selection_img5.png)

 ## Appearance
-SfListView allows to customize the appearance of the selected items or mouse hover items through `SfListView.Style `property.
+The SfListView allows you to customize the appearance of the selected items or mouse hover items through `SfListView.Style `property.

 ### Change the Background and Foreground Color for Selection
-The selection background and foreground color can be changed of by `SfListView.Style.SelectionStyle` property.
+The selection background and foreground color can be changed by using the `SfListView.Style.SelectionStyle` property.

 {% tabs %}
 {% highlight c# %}